Tobias Beecher: Season 1

 Beecher quickly learns that he is out of his element when he witnesses fellow arrival Miguel Alvarez (Kirk Acevedo) getting shanked right before entering Cell Block E, or "Emerald City."
 He is roomed with predatory inmate Simon Adebisi (Adewale Akinnuoye-Agbaje) during his first week in the titular facility.
 Approaching him in friendship, inmate Vernon Schillinger (J.K.
 Simmons) offers to be his new cellmate.
 Beecher, completely unaware that Schillinger is the leader of the Aryan Brotherhood, naively accepts the offer, only to be "initiated" into prison life when Schillinger rapes him and burns a swastika onto his right buttock.
-Beecher is routinely abused as the Brotherhood's sex slave, or "prag".
+Beecher is frequently routinely abused and humiliated as the Brotherhood's sex slave, or "prag".
 In attempting to deal with the trauma, Beecher starts using heroin and develops an addiction.
 This is quickly noticed by prison psychologist Sister Peter Marie Reimondo (Rita Moreno), who arranges for Beecher to attend group drug counseling.

 In preparation for a prison talent show, Schillinger has Beecher get a "makeover" from one of Em City's drag queens.
 At the show, Beecher sings a rendition of "I Got It Bad (and That Ain't Good)" while dressed in women's clothing and makeup.
 Among other tortures, Schillinger makes Beecher beg to have sex with his wife before a conjugal visit, forces him to eat pages of a law book, polish Schillinger's boots with his tongue, and orders him to tear up pictures of his family.
 In an attempt to reach him, Sister Pete arranges for Beecher to meet with the mother of his DUI victim.
 Beecher is too ashamed to speak, however, and the girl's mother angrily lashes out at him.

 Eventually, Schillinger tires of Beecher and forces him to leave the cell wearing a Confederate Flag t-shirt.
 Beecher, fearing he will be killed by a black inmate, goes to Irish-American inmate Ryan O'Reily (Dean Winters), who provides him with PCP.
 Beecher then seeks out Schillinger, smashes the acrylic glass wall of his cell, and sends a broken shard flying into his eye.
-Beecher almost commits suicide immediately afterward, but is restrained by guards and put in solitary confinement.
+Beecher almost commits suicide immediately afterward, but is restrained by guards and put in the isolation ward.
 After being released, he confronts Schillinger in the prison gym's basketball court.
 He assaults Schillinger, ties him down, then defecates upon him in front of other inmates.
 This earns him respect from inmates such as O'Reily, Alvarez, and even Adebisi.
 When a riot erupts in Em City, Beecher sides with O'Reily in the chaos, defending him from an attack by the Muslims, as neither belongs to any strong gangs.